What's new for Office 2013 developers

 You can now create XML mappings to content controls natively via a task pane available from the ribbon UI, as opposed to the need for VBA and/or file format manipulation required in Word 2010 and Microsoft Office Word 2007.
 The task pane enables you to visually set up XML mappings to content controls within the document.

-For more information about features in Word 2013, see What's new for Word 2013 developers.
+For more information about features in Word 2013, see New in Word for developers.

 Office 2013 is an exciting release and there are numerous features and supporting technologies that are designed to help you, the developer.
 The goal is to make your job easier by saving you time and enabling you to use the skills and resources you have, more efficiently.
 Office 2013 is all about bringing the web to Office, enabling productivity across devices.
 This technical article only provides a glimpse of what Office 2013 offers.
 There are many more new and improved features and technologies in Office 2013 that will be revealed as the product moves towards final release.